-The University of Georgia Police Department encourages anyone who is the victim of or witness to any crime to report the incident to the police immediately.
+The UGA Police Department encourages anyone who is the victim of or witness to any crime to report the incident to the police immediately.
 Because original police reports must be released under the Georgia Open Records Act (O.C.G.A.
-50-18-70, et seq.), the University of Georgia Police Department cannot hold reports of crimes in confidence.
-All reported crimes are documented and included on the daily crime log maintained by the University of Georgia Police Department, in compliance with the Clery Act.
+50-18-70, et seq.), the UGA Police Department cannot hold reports of crimes in confidence.
+All reported crimes are documented and included on the daily crime log maintained by the UGA Police Department, in compliance with the Clery Act.
 This ensures that other students, faculty, and staff have the opportunity to make themselves aware of reported crimes on campus.

-All campus officials who have interactions with students should report any crime brought to their attention to the University of Georgia Police Department.
+All campus officials who have interactions with students should report any crime brought to their attention to the UGA Police Department.
 Reminder emails are sent to units on campus who may receive reports of crime.
 The victim of the crime will make the choice to have the case investigated and/or prosecuted, with no pressure to do so from UGA Police or University officials.
 However, in the event that a reported crime indicates the possibility of an on-going risk to the University and surrounding community, the UGA Police will follow up and take necessary steps to clarify the circumstances of the reported crime, address the ongoing risk (including through the issuance of a timely warning if appropriate), and communicate with the community to reduce opportunities for potential similar crimes.
+UGA does not currently have a policy regarding voluntary. confidential reporting of crimes by complainants or witnesses for inclusion in the University's Clery Act crime statistics.
+As a result, while professional counselors are encouraged to discuss with clients, if applicable, available support resources such as the Relationship and Sexual Violence Prevention office, the University does not have a policy encouraging professional counselors to inform clients of procedures by which they may voluntarily and confidentially report crimes for inclusion in the University's Clery Act crime statistics.

-For any criminal incidents related to sexual assault, individuals are encouraged to report according to the procedures and recommendations specified in the section of this report entitled "Preventing and Responding to Sexual Assault" beginning on page 8.
+For any criminal incidents related to sexual assault, individuals are encouraged to report according to the procedures and recommendations specified in the section of this report entitled "Preventing and Responding to Sexual Assault," beginning on page 9.